- Surprising Reasons You're in Pain Slideshow

 Quick GuideGood and Bad Exercises for Low Back Pain With Pictures

-What is the treatment for coccydynia?
+What is the medical treatment for coccydynia?

 Patients with coccydynia are advised to use a well-padded seat when sitting and avoid long periods of sitting when possible.
 If the condition becomes severe or persistently troublesome, then medical attention should be sought to accurately evaluate the cause of the pain, especially if there is associated bruising or rash.